Menta99/RecSys2021_Mainetti_Menta/README.md

 	<img src="assets/diagram.jpg" alt="Diagram"/>
 </p>

-We opted for a hierarchical structure that increasely improved the performance of each submodel.
+We opted for a hierarchical structure that increasingly improved the performance of each submodel.
 1. We first separately trained and fine-tuned the base models:
 	- **SLIM Elastic-Net**, that reached a MAP of 0.2501 on the validation set
 	- **SLIM-BPR**, that was trained on the Cold user segment reaching a MAP of 0.1446 on the validation set